Picture

 Facing south in the mall's main corridor.
 Store fronts on both sides, and JCPenney all the way down at the end.

 Judging by the wet floor seen here and the damaged ceiling tiles in many of the stores, it's obvious the mall's roof has a major leaking issue.
-The smell of mold and mildew fills the air.
+Dankness fills the air.

-Penneys store front inside the mall, as it looked in 1984 and in 2009.
-The 1984 photo was taken at a livestock auction that was held in the mall.
+Penneys store front inside the mall.
 Haven't seen a Penneys sign like this in a long time.

 Additional research: The company's 1971 Spring/Summer Fashion catalog was the last one that I could find that used the Penneys logo (seen here) on its cover; the 1971 Fall/Winter Fashion catalog was stamped with the more-current block JCPenney.
 This would lead me to believe that the logo change occurred in 1971.